jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 ## storage unit = SU

-From experiece we know the required resources that allow us to deliver the specs as defined in the definitions.
+From experience we know the required resources that allow us to deliver the specs as defined in the definitions.
-Its the combination of SSD & HD capacity.
+It's the combination of SSD & HD capacity.

 The detailed calculations are described below.